SMelanko/AvantizeGuide/coding-style/cpp/README.md

    // Good.
    try
    {
-      // Doesn't matter how many lines of code here -
+      // It doesn't matter how many lines of code here -
       // always the same format for try-catch blocks.
    }
    catch (const std::exception& e)